stefan-kolb/nucleus/README.md

     # The URL of the API terms and conditions.
     configatron.api.terms_of_service_url = 'API still under development, no guarantees (!)'

+#### Database backend

+The database backend can be specified in the `paasal.rb` configuration file.
+By default, it defaults to (Daybreak)[https://github.com/propublica/daybreak] on unix systems and (LMDB)[https://github.com/minad/lmdb] on Windows.

 ## API clients